 These days, thankfully, people are moving back to more environmentally sound natural products, like cast iron.
 And they’re brilliant.
 They work on any heat method—gas, electric, induction, oven, BBQ, or open fire.
 And they just get better the more you use them.

 All Ironclad Pans are made in our foundry in Aotearoa, New Zealand.
 Each skillet is hand-poured, not machine-made.
 The material we use is a raw high-grade recycled iron.
 It’s lighter, but still tough as.
 The iron is certified, and the design built to last.
 But like all good things, a little preparation is required.

 If you’re new to the world of cast iron skillet cooking, the first and most crucial step is called “Pre-Seasoning”.
 It takes a little time, but you only have to do it once.
 Do it right and your great-great grandchildren will thank you.

-2. RINSE AND DRY THOROUGHLY Rinse with cold water, then dry.
+2. RINSE AND DRY Rinse all the suds off, then dry.
 We mean bone-dry.
 Some grey residue may still show on the cloth here.

-4. OIL Using a clean cloth or paper towel, rub about one tablespoon of grapeseed oil (or conditioning balm) over the entire surface, inside and out, including the base.
-You’re rubbing oil into the surface, not onto it.
+4. OIL Using a clean cloth or paper towel, rub the balm (or about one tablespoon of grapeseed oil) over the entire surface, inside and out, including the base and embossed areas.
+You’re rubbing seasoning into the surface, not onto it.
 Wipe off any excess.
 The end result should be a thin coat of oil, giving a dull matte finish and dry appearance.

 5. BAKE Turn the heat up to 180°C. Place upside-down in the middle of your oven.
-Bake for another 10 minutes before removing to wipe off any excess oil again.
+Bake for another 10 minutes before removing to wipe off any excess oil.